KIM LAFLEUR:

 Luthier Woodshop

-We have a wood shop with an air filtration system and downdraft sanding tables to remove dust and improve quality control.
 This is where we re-carve tops using a custom set of contour gauges we created from real vintage ‘Bursts, to ensure your Makeover has the correct vintage top carve.
 We cut our Brazilian rosewood fingerboards to vintage spec with correct inlay depth and radius, and correct binding edge.
 The wood shop is also where we do neck resets, neck profiling, binding and inlay work, along with vintage restorations.
+The glue up is done with hot hide glue, using a glue pot and brush just like the old Gibson factory workers.

 Guitar Setup Station